mattr-/dat-workflow/README.md

 GTD has this idea of a natural planning process, which I like.
 Ideally, as I review unplanned projects, there's something that helps me figure out what to actually do for the project that frames things in that way.

+### Planned projects

+Planned projects are just projects that have been through the above planning process.
+They should probably have some tasks.